fatemehazimi990/RS2S/README.md

 ```
 python train.py
 ```
-For inference with pretrained model, download the weights from [here](https://drive.google.com/open?id=16EeELoziIlucqExwtxn4eGVXD4mJpn-p) and put them under Model directory.
+For inference with the pretrained model, download the weights from [here](https://drive.google.com/open?id=16EeELoziIlucqExwtxn4eGVXD4mJpn-p) and put them under Model directory.

 Modify the data paths in submit_ytvos.py and run the following command.